-Two waves of severe thunderstorms produced large hail, spotty wind damage, and a brief tornado in Minnesota on Monday May 9, 2022.
+Two waves of severe thunderstorms produced swaths of large hail, along with spotty wind damage, and a brief tornado in Minnesota on Monday May 9, 2022.
 Heavy rains also fell in northwestern Minnesota.

 The first wave of thunderstorms plowed into Minnesota during the first 10 hours of Monday, as a fractured arc of intense thunderstorms raced east and northeastward across the state between sunrise and the mid-morning hours.
 With radar indicating thunderstorm tops reaching almost ten miles high at times, these large storms were able to generate a lot of hail, some of which was capable of extensive damage.